 Maloney liked whiskey, and thanks to Thomas Meighen's exhaustive records, the staff knows exactly how much of it he bought from the store, if not from the saloon in Wykoff.
 In the store, there's a replica of the ledger, copied in ink by park staff and open to the corresponding date in 1899.

 By 8 p.m., the musicians were playing by lantern light, fog was rolling in over the fields and everyone was singing "My Bonnie Lies Over the Ocean."

 Over by the fence, a St. Paul woman and her teen-age niece were playing checkers around a wooden barrel.

 "It gets you to thinking," she said.
 "Nowadays, kids are stuck to the TV, bored, saying, 'What am I gonna do?'
 It amazes me — I don't think people today get where their parents and grandparents come from.
 I wish my folks would've shared with me what it was like then."

 Getting there: The park is between Spring Valley, Wykoff and Preston, not far from Lanesboro.

 From Minnesota 16 south of Wykoff, head four miles south on County Road 5, then two miles east on County Road 118.
 Historic Forestville can be reached only through the park.

-Admission and hours : It's open Thursday through Sunday from Memorial Day weekend to Labor Day and Saturdays in September and October.
-Admission is $8, $6 for children 6-17.
+Admission and hours: It's open Thursday through Sunday from Memorial Day weekend to Labor Day, then Saturdays until mid-October.
+Admission is $10, $8 for children 5-17.
 State-park vehicle permits also are required.